nfrank6-depaul/Breast-Cancer-Classification---SE489/README.md

 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── figures        <- Generated graphics and figures to be used in reporting
+|   └── profiling      <- Generated tables and results from profiling
+│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg          <- Configuration file for flake8
+|
+├── wandb              <- Auto generated storage for all experiment run data resides from weights and biases.
 │
 └── beast_cancer_classification   <- Source code for use in this project.
     │